-- promising to lower the payment amount if the client pays it directly to the preparer, or
+· promising to lower the payment amount if the client pays it directly to the preparer

-Taxpayers who are unsure if they must make a payment can use our Interactive Tax Assistant tool - Am I required to make an Individual Shared Responsibility Payment? - to help determine if they qualify for an exemption or owe the payment.
+You can use our Interactive Tax Assistant tool - Am I required to make an Individual Shared Responsibility Payment? to help determine if you qualify for an exemption or owe the payment.

 Choose a Tax Preparer Carefully

 The vast majority of tax professionals provide honest, high-quality service.
 However, the IRS encourages taxpayers to avoid dishonest and unscrupulous preparers by choosing their preparer wisely.
 To help, the IRS offers a new, online, searchable public directory of tax preparers who currently hold professional credentials recognized by the IRS or certain other qualifications.